Saptapadi (1961 film): Filming

-Kumar was a Mohun Bagan football fan, and in the football match scene he wanted to play in a Mohun Bagan jersey, but there was none available.
-He played instead in an East Bengal jersey.
+Kumar was a Mohun Bagan football fan, and in the football match scene he wanted to play in a Mohun Bagan jersey, but there was none available so he don't want to shoot the scene.
+Sen who was an East Bengal fan hearing this she forced to him to shoot either she leaved the film.
+So Kumar played instead in an East Bengal jersey.

 The famous bike sequence from the song Ei Path Jodi Na Sesh Hoe Uttam and Suchitra did not ride the bike at all that day.
 The BMW bike on which this song was shot was not on the star duo ar all.
-Vetaran film critic Swapan Kumar Mallick unearths the famous scene in his book Mahanayak Revisited : The World of Uttam Kumar said the director Ajay Kar manipulated the close-up shots to shoot the bike scene.
+Film critic Swapan Kumar Mallick unearths the famous scene in his book Mahanayak Revisited : The World of Uttam Kumar said the director Ajay Kar manipulated the close-up shots to shoot the bike scene.
 Multiple dummies were used in long shots.
 Uttam Suchitra didn't ride that BMW bike.

 Music

 Saptapadis music was directed by Hemant Kumar, with lyrics by Gauriprasanna Mazumder.
-The song "Ei Path Jodi Na" was sung by Hemanta for Kumar, and by Sandha for Sen.
+The song "Ei Path Jodi Na" was sung by Hemanta for Kumar and by Sandhya for Sen.

 Soundtrack

-Release and reception
+Release

 During the advance booking there was long queue and police was lathi charged for the craze.
 The film was released at Durga Puja on 20 October 1961.
 There was huge craze for the film because this was the comeback of Uttam-Suchitra pair more than two years after Chaoa Pawa in 1959.

-The film was massive success at the box office and breaking all the previous records.
-It's become all-time blockbuster and ran for 105 days in theater and collected over four times more from the budget.
-The film become highest grossing Bengali film in 1961.
+The film was released with another Kumar film Dui Bhai.

-Saptapadi entered in Moscow Film Festival in July 1963 with english subtitle as Seven Steps and nominated for Grand Pix Award.
+Saptapadi entered in Moscow Film Festival in July 1963 with English subtitle as Seven Steps and nominated for Grand Pix Award.